CenturyLinkCloud/PublicKB/Disaster Recovery/SafeHaven 5 CPCVM to CLC/add-claim-storage-dccf-clc.md

 2. Both production and recovery SRNs have been registered and peered

 ### Add and claim Storage on SRNs.
-**Adding Storage to the Production SRN in CPCVM**
+**Adding Storage to the Production SRN in Centurylink Private Cloud**
-1. Login to CPCVM console.
+1. Login to CPC-vCF console.
 2. Click on the production SRN VM.
 3. Go to **Hardware** tab
 4. Under **Hard Disks**, click on **+Add** to add a new hard disk.